apache/storm/docs/SECURITY.md

 The `drpc.http.filter` and `drpc.http.filter.params` configs can be used to setup a `Filter` for the DRPC server.
 Unlike the logviewer it does not fall back to the UI configs as the DRPC server is intended to be REST only and often will be hit by headless users.

-The `drpc.http.creds.plugin` confg can be used in cases where the default plugin is not good enough because of how authentication happens.
+The `drpc.http.creds.plugin` config can be used in cases where the default plugin is not good enough because of how authentication happens.

 ## UI / DRPC / LOGVIEWER SSL